oracle-devrel/leagueoflegends-optimizer/articles/article5.md

 ![](../images/producerdebug.JPG?raw=true)

 As we start the game, we get a very average 60/40% winrate probability.
-This is due to the fact that Ezreal is usually superior in early game compared to Miss Fortune if we keep our distance.
-As training data comes from real Masters+ players, usually games are very quiet at the beginning and players perform very safely until mid game.
+This is because Ezreal is usually superior in early game compared to Miss Fortune if we keep our distance.
+As training data comes from real Masters+ players, usually games are very quiet at the beginning and players perform very safely until midgame.
 Therefore, it makes sense that Ezreal starts with a bigger win percentage probability.

 ![](../images/started_game.JPG?raw=true)